Wartime perception of the Chinese Communists

 The wartime perception of the Chinese Communists in the United States and other Western nations before and during World War II varied widely in both the public and government circles.
 The Soviet Union, whose support had been crucial to the Chinese Communist Party from its founding, also supported the Chinese Nationalist government to defeat Japan and to protect Soviet territory.

-Founded in 1921, the Chinese Communist Party was initially allied with the Kuomintang until the second half of the 1920s, when the former was purged from membership within the unified national government under Chiang Kai-shek.
+Founded in 1921, the Chinese Communist Party was initially allied with the Kuomintang (Chinese Nationalist Party) until the second half of the 1920s, when the former was purged from membership within the unified national government under Chiang Kai-shek.
 In 1934, the party nearly annihilated, and the remnants under the guidance of future Chairman Mao Zedong launched an ambitious retreat to escape destruction by the Kuomintang, known as the Long March.
 The Second Sino-Japanese War began in August 1937, and the Communists soon joined the United Front with the Nationalists, but by the time the United States was brought into the war by the Japanese attack on Pearl Harbor in 1941, the United Front had broken down.

 During the war, there was much debate over the role of the Communist armies in fighting Japan, the nature of the Communist regime, and especially its intentions for co-operation or opposition after the war.